In this tutorial about electron affinity, we will cover its definition, relevant periodic table trends, and factors that influence it.

 Regarding atomic size, smaller atoms offer less space for electrons to gather, including the incoming electron.
 As a result, this extra electron would position itself closer to the nucleus than it would in a larger atom.
 This results in larger electron affinity values for smaller atoms as a result of the increased attraction between this incoming electron and the nucleus.
 On the other hand, larger atoms tend to display smaller electron affinities because they offer more space for electrons to share with themselves as well as the incoming electron.

 But we must not underestimate the effects of repulsion and shielding on electron affinity.
 For instance, smaller atoms may exhibit more attraction and larger electron affinities, but their lack of space for gathering electrons also produces increased repulsion between these particles.
 Repulsion lessens the attraction between the incoming electron and the nucleus, facilitating lowered electron affinities.
 The shielding effect acts similarly.

 We must consider each of these factors carefully, as their effects will vary based on the characteristics of each element.
 Investigating the questions below will provide an example of this analysis.

 Mercury has the lowest electron affinity among the elements.
 This status can be attributed to its delineation as a metal.
 Metals are, generally, more likely to lose electrons than gain them in their pursuit of a full, stable octet.
 Mercury has a relatively large atomic radius, which also contributes to its low value.

 Which Element Has the Highest Electron Affinity?

 Chlorine has the highest electron affinity among the elements.
-Its high electron affinity can be attributed to its large atomic radius, or size.
+Its high affinity can be attributed to its large atomic radius, or size.
 Because chlorine’s outermost orbital is 3p, its electrons have a large amount of space to share with an incoming electron.
 This minimizes repulsions between these particles to a degree that outweighs the negative effects of its large size on attraction.